Theory of magnetoroton bands in moir\'e materials

 The framework that we have developed here to describe the collective modes of FCI and periodically modulated FQH states, which is based on the SMA and on the calculation of three-point equal time correlation functions, is complementary to more direct numerical approaches developed by other authors \cite{Repellin_MRM,KaiSun_MRM1,KaiSun_MRM2,ChongWang_MRM_ED,MRM_DMRG1,Hyperdeterminants,Fengcheng_MoireAssisted,Toby_Structurefactor,Debanjan_StructureFactor}.
 As developed here it applies only to $\nu=1/m$ Laughlin states.
-Generalizations to other FQH states, for instance those in the Jain sequence \cite{Ajit_GMP1,Ajit_GMP2}, could be attempted based on composite fermion exciton \cite{KamillaJain1,KamillaJain2} picture of their collective excitations.
-Our conclusion that patterning on the 30 nm length scale will enable THz probes of FQH state collective modes, applies equally well to all FQH states, many of which have rich incompletely-understood collective excitation spectra.
+Generalizations to other FQH states, for instance those in the Jain sequence \cite{Ajit_GMP1,Ajit_GMP2}, could be attempted based on the composite fermion exciton \cite{KamillaJain1,KamillaJain2} picture of their collective excitations.
+Our conclusion that patterning on the 30 nm length scale will enable THz probes of FQH state collective modes, applies equally well to all those FQH states, many of which have rich incompletely-understood collective excitation spectra.

 {\it Acknowledgments} -- The Flatiron Institute is a division of the Simons Foundation.
 We acknowledge HPC resources provided by the Texas Advanced Computing Center at The University of Texas at Austin.
-This work was supported by a Simons Foundation Collaborative Research Grant, by Robert A. Welch Foundation Grant F--2112, in part by grant NSF PHY--2309135 to the Kavli Institute for Theoretical Physics (KITP) and in part by NSF MRSEC DMR-2308817 through the Center for Dynamics and Control of Materials.
-B.M.K. acknowledges the hospitality of the Flatiron Institute where part of this work has been performed.
+This work was supported by a Simons Foundation Collaborative Research Grant.
+N.M.D. acknowleges grant NSF PHY--2309135 to the Kavli Institute for Theoretical Physics (KITP).
+B.M.K. was supported by NSF MRSEC DMR-2308817 through the Center for Dynamics and Control of Materials and acknowledges the hospitality of the Flatiron Institute, where part of this work has been performed.

 \onecolumngrid